 - While the full warming from pre-industrial is probably a bit higher than the “official” 1oC, climate impacts and tipping points are defined relative to the latter

-- There is a significant “climate lag” with ~0.6oC of warming yet to arrive by 2100, but this will happen gradually with only +0.2oC in the next ~10 years
+- There is a “climate lag” with ~0.1-0.2oC of warming (previously estimated at ~0.5) yet to arrive by 2100, but this will happen gradually with only a fraction in the next ~10 years

-- This figure of +0.2oC matches the current decadal warming rate, with no evidence for a jump up to +0.5oC in the next decade
+- This figure of +0.2oC is also close to the current decadal warming rate, with no evidence for a jump up to +0.5oC in the next decade

 - Global dimming is masking around 0.6oC of global warming, but even a rapid decarbonisation programme would only expose maybe +0.1oC of this anytime soon